Symptoms Of A Bad Engine Immobilizer

 Ideally, get yourself a multimeter or a battery tester.
 They’ll give you a more accurate overview of its condition.

-If you need a new battery, get one.
+If you need a fresh battery, get one.
 It should come to around $100, including installation.

 Don’t forget to investigate what drained your battery in the first place!
 It might be as simple as leaving the radio on.
 However, you could have a parasitic drain or deeper ECU issue.